float3/float3.github.io/content/blog/recursive-just-intonation.md

 So this is not a replacement for equal temperament.
 Equal temperament is still the practical compromise that lets every key share one physical instrument.

-Recursive just intonation is mostly a listening tool for me.
-It makes the root-relationship audible again, instead of flattening every chord tone onto one global keyboard.

 ## My Other Music Work